 Planned Parenthood releases a white paper describing the transformative effects of birth control on society, the ways in which the Affordable Care Act will exponentially expand that effect, and the urgent battle to move forward — not turn back the clock — on ensuring access to basic preventive health care.

 August 1, 2013

-The anniversary of the benefit comes just as the Guttmacher Institute releases new data showing that giving women access to affordable birth control, through publicly funded family planning services, helped prevent 2.2 million unintended pregnancies in 2010, which would have resulted in 1.1 million unplanned births and 760,000 abortions.
-Similarly, the women’s preventive health benefit is an important benefit of the ACA for women and families to make their own decisions and have a range of options available to them.
+The anniversary of the Affordable Care Act birth control benefit comes just as the Guttmacher Institute releases data showing that giving women access to affordable birth control, through publicly funded family planning services, helped prevent 2.2 million unintended pregnancies in 2010, which would have resulted in 1.1 million unplanned births and 760,000 abortions.
+It becomes clear that the birth control benefit is important for women and families to make their own decisions and have a range of options available to them.

 November 26, 2013

 The Supreme Court announces it is taking up cases brought by two for-profit companies — Hobby Lobby, a chain of arts and crafts stores with 21,000 employees, and Conestoga Wood Specialties, a cabinet manufacturer — against the Affordable Care Act’s birth control benefit on the basis of the companies’ religious beliefs.